JrVerbiest/jrverbiest.github.io/README.md

 - **Doctoral Research** @ Katholieke Universiteit Leuven (Esat-Telemic), Leuven Belgium

   Design of antennas used on the human body.
-This research focused on the design of small, low-cost ultra-wideband (UWB), 3.0-9.0 GHz antennas for wireless body area networks (WBAN).
+This research focused on the design of small, low-cost ultra-wideband (UWB) 3.0-9.0 GHz antennas for wireless body area networks (WBAN).
 Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

   Author of several scientific publications (see publication list).